Hidden Island Residential - Queenstown

 Ian King Home Owner

-Located on an idyllic site up on the Jacks Point Preserve and featuring two distinct building forms designed to mimic and blend into the natural topography, although still at the early stages, this project is already something Triple Star is very proud of.
+This dwelling is located on an idyllic site up on the Jacks Point Preserve and features two distinct building forms designed to mimic and blend into the natural topography.

 The two buildings are orientated on a north-south axis and set into the natural ridge line beneath the Remarkables Mountain range to overlook Lake Wakatipu and the Jacks Point golf course.